0049 941 / 56 76 460

 Festa del Grano - Harvest festival

-During the harvest festival at Raddusa, folk dances are performed and farm-fresh vegetables and crops are offered for sale.
+At the harvest festival of Raddusa, farm-fresh vegetables and crops are offered for sale.
+The festival is accompanied by folk dance performances.

 Bronte